angular/material/docs/guides/BUILD.md

 ###<a name="comp_debug"></a> Component Debugging

 Debugging a demo in the Live Docs is complicated due the multiple demos loading and initializing.
 A more practical approach is to open and debug a specific, standalone Component demo.

-To open a Component demo outside of the Docs application, just build, deploy and debug that compnents demo(s).
+To open a Component demo outside of the Docs application, just build, deploy and debug that compnent's demo(s).

 For example, to debug the **textfield** component: